What Is Life Like In Panama?

 Panamanian meat soup

 Castilian Spanish is the dominant language in Panama, with 14% of the population speaking English and rising.
-Panamanians are overwhelmingly friendly and welcoming people that are very warm to foreigners.
+Panamanians are overwhelmingly friendly and welcoming people who are very warm to foreigners.

 Panamanian cuisine is a mix of Spanish, African, and indigenous influences.
 Tamales, tortillas, and delicious soups and stews are just a few of the foods that make up the typical Panamanian diet.
 Grilled fish or ceviche are also popular dishes.
-Because there is a substantial Chinese influence on Panamanian cuisine; the Chinese population is 5%; Arroz China (fried rice) is a popular dish.
+Because there is a substantial Chinese influence on Panamanian cuisine, the Chinese population is 5%, and Arroz China (fried rice) is a popular dish.
 American food like mac n' cheese and hamburgers are also commonplace.

 Panama has a vibrant nightlife.
 Between the pubs, casinos, dance halls, and nightclubs, the party doesn't stop until the sun comes up.
 There are plenty of live music venues, rooftop bars, late-night dining options to enjoy, and bars catering to every genre of music.